Skip to main content

 Wi-Fi indicator: LED is solid green when Wi-Fi is connected and LED is off otherwise

-Battery indicator: LED is solid green when the battery level is ok, solid yellow when the battery level is getting low (should be charged soon), and solid red when the battery level is critical (should be charged immediately)
+Battery indicator: LED is solid green when the battery level is ok, flashing green when connected to DC shore power, solid yellow when the battery level is getting low (should be charged soon), and solid red when the battery level is critical (should be charged immediately)

 System Power button: LED is solid blue when the system is powered on and running and the LED is flashing blue during the shutdown process; when the system is powered off, pressing the power button begins the power on process; when the system is powered on, a quick press of the power button begins a graceful shutdown and a prolonged press of the power button triggers and immediate power off of the system